 “Which subject did you cheat on?”

-With a little further of his inquiry, my expanded lying and his lecture about studying to make cheating unnecessary I was let go.
+With a little further of his inquiry, my expanded lying and his lecture about studying to make cheating unnecessary, I was let go.
 My penance, three Hail Mary’s and Our Fathers, normal venial sins penance.

-As I mentally reviewed my plight, I considered doing a bigger penance to correct for my mortal sins but knew only a priest could wipe away my transgressions.
+As I mentally reviewed my plight, I considered doing a bigger penance but knew only a priest could wipe away my transgressions.
 I was damned unless I fessed up to it all, self-abuse and now confession lies, which I couldn't.

-Sunday Mom insisted I attend Mass and take Holy Communion as usual.
-I tried to eat something in the morning to provide an excuse not to as the Catholic Church required not only a soul cleansed of mortal sins but also a fast from midnight before communion back then.
+Sunday, Mom, as usual, insisted I attend Mass and take Holy Communion.
+I tried to eat something in the morning to disqualify my ability to take communion.
+The Catholic Church required not only a soul cleansed of mortal sins but also a fast from midnight before communion back then.
 She, however, watched to ensure I didn’t eat.

 I’m an obdurate sinner.
-God’s in my impure body, there’s no salvation for me now.
+God’s in my impure body.
+There’s no salvation for me.
 I’m on the dark side.

 I tried to behave in the shower but soon sinned again.
-With mortal sins piling up and unable to wipe the slate clean I repudiated my parochial orthodoxy, stopped carrying Saint Teresa's holy picture in my purse and stopped wearing my Saint Christopher medal hanging from my neck, converted to unrepentant sinner, never to be a nun.
+With a plethora of mortal sins piling up, unable to wipe my soul slate clean, I repudiated my parochial orthodoxy, removed Saint Teresa's holy picture from my purse, took off the Saint Christopher medal hanging from my neck, converted to unrepentant sinner, never to be a nun.
 Only Julie knew of my conversion.